 There is a lot of outdated and misinformation online when it comes to generational limits on applying for Italian citizenship by descent.
 It seems that some people believe there is a generational limit, however, that’s completely untrue.
 You are not limited to only applying for Italian citizenship through one of your parents or grandparents.
 We assist people everyday in apply for Italian citizenship through parents, grandparents, great grandparents, great-great grandparents, and beyond.

 While there are several very clear yet easily confused restrictions on the process, you can still use ancestry as a means to acquire your Italian citizenship without a generational limit as long as you properly navigate the laws.
-Keep reading to find out how!
+If you previously held Italian citizenship and renounced your Italian citizenship you will need to reacquire your Italian citizenship likely through a residency program.

 The first thing you must do is to determine the correct ancestor that you can use to claim your Italian citizenship through.
 Gender is very important here and can drastically affect the process, but for either male or female ancestors, they must have been alive and a legal citizen of Italy once the formation and ultimate unification of Italy took place in 1861.
 There are a few small exceptions in regards to pre-unitary states though that joined Italy later on.